KuleenS/VLMBiasEval/README.md

-# SafetyTunedLLaVa
+# VLMBiasEval

 ## Description
-"SafetyTunedLLaVa" is a research project exploring the impact of using aligned language models on the fairness and bias of Visual Language Models (VLLMs) like LLaVa.
+"VLMBiasEval" is a research project exploring the impact of using aligned language models on the fairness and bias of Visual Language Models (VLLMs) like LLaVa.
 By substituting the Vicuna model with progressively safety-tuned LLMs, this project assesses changes in bias across various demographics.

 ## Installation
 Clone the repository to your local machine: